This post is also available in: Svenska

 Intrinsic or non-allergic asthma is common in preschool children.
 The symptoms occur when children have a cold and presents with difficulty breathing and coughing, often with mucus.
 If the child does not receive treatment, the cough can often persist for many weeks, or months.
 Intrinsic asthma in children with allergies, often disappear as the child grows older.
 On the other hand, extrinsic asthma or allergic asthma often continues into adulthood.

 Symptoms of intrinsic asthma

 All children cough when they have a cold.
 However, children with intrinsic asthma cough more, and for a longer period of time.
 Often, but not always, children with intrinsic asthma have difficulty breathing.
-You can see what this looks like in the post about children with difficulty breathing (see video links).
+You can watch the videos in the post about children with difficulty breathing.

 Children who cough all night

 What about the cough then?
 Coughing at night, that lasts for many weeks after each cold, can be a sign of intrinsic asthma.
 When a child is not cough-free between colds it can also be a sign of intrinsic asthma.
 Many children produce mucus while coughing, and sometimes they can cough until they vomit up the mucus.

 What happens in the lungs when you have intrinsic asthma?